wallee-payment/android-till-sdk/README.md

 - **executeConfiguration**: Initiate configuration request (siConfigRequest) .
 - **executeInitialisation**: Initiate initialisation request (siInitRequest).
 - **getCustomConfiguration**: Get custom configuration for specified application ID.
+- **reprintReceipt**: Reprint the last receipt that was printed on the device.

 ## How to use the Android Till Interface SDK